anirbanroydas/dummy_orders/README.rst

 * **Service Details**

-  This service is server based microservice which exposes few api.
-Instead of that it just listens for alert events from a source (in this case, it is `RabbitMQ <https://www.rabbitmq.com/>`_, which for everyone's sake could also be `Redis <https://redis.io/>`_, or `Kafka <https://kafka.apache.org/>`_ or others.)

   This service is server based sample microservice app, this exposes some rest api, in this sample usecase, just one.
   **dummy_orders** which is pacakged as the name **orders** and hence we will refere to it as orders.
 I kept the project name as dummy_orders instead of orders becasuse a project name as generic as orders was not giving me good feels.